tc39/proposal-signals/README.md

 **Q**: When I write to a state Signal, when is the update to the computed Signal scheduled?

 **A**: It isn't scheduled!
 The computed Signal will recalculate itself the next time someone reads it.
-Synchronously, an `effect` callback may be called, enabling frameworks to schedule a read at the time that they find appropriate.
+Synchronously, a `notify` callback may be called, enabling frameworks to schedule a read at the time that they find appropriate.

 **Q**: When do writes to state Signals take effect?
 Immediately, or are they batched?